Top 15 Unusual Countries to Study Abroad To Consider This Year

 4. New Zealand

-New Zealand is quickly becoming one of the most popular study abroad destinations in the world.
-The weather offers a wonderful temperate for the majority of the year and allows for a plethora of fun activities, including kayaking, golfing, rugby, and cricket.
-New Zealand has only eight universities but they all rank in the top 600 in the World University Rankings.
-Each university sets its own tuition fees, so course costs will vary depending on where you decide to study.
-Although tuition fees are on the pricier side for international students ($25,000-$75,000) the cost of living in the country is relatively low.
+New Zealand is quickly becoming one of the most popular study-abroad destinations in the world.
+The weather offers a wonderful temperature for the majority of the year and allows for a plethora of fun activities, including kayaking, golfing, rugby, and cricket.
+New Zealand has only eight universities, but they all rank in the top 600 in the World University Rankings.
+Each university sets its tuition fees, so course costs will vary depending on where you decide to study.
+Although tuition fees are on the pricier side for international students ($25,000-$75,000), the cost of living in the country is relatively low.

 5. Nigeria

 Nigeria has three universities in the World University Rankings and has over 130 institutions in total.
-Its top university, Covenant University is ranked among the top 500 universities in the world according to Times Higher Education, and among the top 200 young university ranking.
+Its top university, Covenant University, is ranked among the top 500 universities in the world according to Times Higher Education and among the top 200 young university rankings.
 All university courses are taught in English.
 Nigeria is a highly diverse country, with a lot to offer international students.
-Tuition fees in the country’s federal universities are some of the lowest in the world with some charging as low as $40.
+Tuition fees in the country’s federal universities are some of the lowest in the world, with some charging as low as $40.
 The cost of living is equally low in the country.

 6. Mexico

-Full of interesting and unique culture to explore, Mexico is one of Latin America’s most-visited nations, and has lots to offer international students.
+Another unusual study abroad destination to consider is Mexico.
+Full of interesting and unique cultures to explore, Mexico is one of Latin America’s most-visited nations and has lots to offer international students.
 Tuition fees vary, with private universities charging more, and average around US$6,300 per year for international undergraduate students.
 Living expenses are reasonably low in Mexico.
 Although the main language of instruction is Spanish, Mexican universities are offering more English-taught courses to attract international students.

 7. Brazil

 Brazil has an impressive number of universities, many of which appear in the World University Rankings and dominate the Latin America University Rankings.
-A key selling point of studying in Brazil is that public education is free up to postgraduate level.
+A key selling point of studying in Brazil is that public education is free up to the postgraduate level.
 This means that most public institutions will only charge students a registration fee.
-Before applying to a university in Brazil, students must prove that they are able to study in Portuguese and take the admission exams.
+Before applying to a university in Brazil, students must prove that they can study in Portuguese and take the admission exams.
 Students will also need to obtain a visa before heading to the country.
-If you decide to study in Brazil, you’ll be making the choice to study in a lively, bustling country.
+If you decide to study in Brazil, you’ll be choosing to study in a lively, bustling country.

 8. Slovenia

-Slovenia is located in the heart of Europe with easy access to neighbors; Italy, Austria, Hungary and Croatia.
+Slovenia is located in the heart of Europe with easy access to neighbors; Italy, Austria, Hungary, and Croatia.
 Universities in Slovenia are used to foreign students.
 Professors always take additional time for you, and they are usually less demanding towards foreign students.
-The majority of Slovenians are fluent in at least one foreign language – usually English or German.
+The majority of Slovenians are fluent in at least one foreign language—usually English or German.
 You’ll have no problem having nice conversations with people in English.
-The country also offers one of the cheapest tuitions in Europe with fees ranging from $1500-$6000.
-Cost of living is also relatively low.
+The country also offers one of the cheapest tuitions in Europe, with fees ranging from $1500-$6000.
+The cost of living is also relatively low.

 9. India